 Children who have lived through experiences of abuse and violence and/ or who are living with the impact of mental health problems challenge practitioners and agencies to provide the kinds of individualised services that best meet their needs.
+But

-But practitioners experienced in working with children and families are well placed to recognise that understanding the emergence of violence does not mean excusing the use of violence.
+In some families, habits of escalation cycles develop over the years which can lead to incidents of child to parent violence. practitioners experienced in working with children and families are well placed to recognise that understanding the emergence of violence does not mean excusing the use of violence.
 This also challenges practitioners to take all violence seriously (whether used by adults or children and young people).
 By attending to the support needs of those children and young people who have lived through complex challenges in the past while still challenging them and holding them to account for their abusive behaviour in the present, the practitioner can effectively address the problem of violence.